HBCOA 714.374.1524 • SENIOR CENTER IN CENTRAL PARK 714.536.5600 • HOAG HEALTH & WELLNESS PAVILION 714.374.1578 • TRANSPORTATION 714.374.1742

 WHAT’S INCLUDED

-The Travel and Resource Room at the Senior Center is open for in-person booking appointments.
+The Travel and Resource Room at the Senior Center is open for tour bookings.
 Call the Travel and Resource Room at (714) 374-1572 to ensure that the room is open and operating before coming in to book, and to check the availability of the trips.

 Trip registration is available Monday- Friday in the Travel and Resource Room at the Senior Center in Central Park.
 Unless otherwise noted trips depart from the Huntington Beach Central Library Theater parking lot on Goldenwest and Talbert next to the Central Library.